 Shaun had lost his mojo; his oomph, drive and direction.
 He wasn't exactly sure where he'd put it down to lose it, despite mentally retracing his steps, but he wanted it back.

-Shaun is a small business entrepreneur, who has been repeatedly clobbered by the Covid ramifications and restrictions of 2020, but has always endeavoured to jump up and dust himself down.
-Now however, inertia had set in behind a galloping sense of "... what's the point?"
+Shaun is a small business entrepreneur, who has been repeatedly clobbered by the Covid ramifications and restrictions of 2020 and beyond, but has always endeavoured to jump up and dust himself down.
+Now however, inertia had set in behind a galloping sense of "... oh, what's the point?"
 Everything he'd tried and tested had fallen flat on its face, and he was now treading turbulent and despondent waters.
 Sound familiar?
 Have you noticed your head nodding in recognition up until this point?
 Well, this is why I was moved into sharing Shaun's story, to help you too.

 DEFEAT IS OPTIONAL